 A bully boss can make work feel like a nightmare.

-The bullies in our lives aren’t always left behind in the schoolyard.
+The bullies in our lives aren't always left behind in elementary school.
 In fact, they can travel all the way to our professional lives and disrupt our careers.
 A recent survey by TopCV has found that a staggering 81 per cent of respondents in the UK workforce have felt bullied in the workplace at some point in their career.
-To break that down, 84 per cent of female respondents and 75 per cent of male respondents reported being bullied by a peer or superior.
-Clearly, it’s more common than you may think.
+To break that down, 84 per cent of female respondents and 75 per cent of male respondents reported being bullied by a co-worker or superior.
+Clearly, workplace bullying is more common than you may think.

-TopCV wanted to hear it from you, so we sent out a survey asking for your bully-boss horror stories.
-Ranging from the frustrating to the distressing, these stories are an insightful look into toxic work environments and how they can affect professionals’ work, health and well-being.
+TopCV wanted to hear it from you, so we sent out a survey asking for your bullying in the workplace horror stories.
+Ranging from the frustrating to the distressing, these stories are an insightful look into toxic work environments and how they can affect professionals' work, health, and well-being.
 If you are in a situation similar to one shared here, it may be time to address the issue.

 I have been excluded from conversations and left out when new projects or processes are introduced.
-Sometimes I am spoken to in a patronising manner, and I’m often micromanaged.
-My boss seems to go out of his way to make me feel like my experience doesn’t count.
+Sometimes I am spoken to in a patronising manner, and I'm often micromanaged.
+My team leader seems to go out of his way to make me feel like my experience doesn't count.

 No mistakes allowed

 If there is ever a mistake on a document I've prepared, my boss lashes out at me really intensely.
 She tells me that she won't rely on me, and when I ask if she would review the information beforehand, she says she won't spoon-feed me and threatens to fire me for not being focussed.

 Mom, you're embarrassing me